pullreports/pullreports-quick-start/README.md

 Email sales@pullreports.com to obtain a copy of the Pull Reports software and temporary license file.

 The [Pull Reports Installation](https://www.pullreports.com/docs/latest/installation.html) guide details the contents of the Pull Reports software.
-The JAR and POM files are located within the `dist` directory.
+The JAR and POM files you'll need for the next step are located within the `dist` directory of the Pull Reports distribution zip file.

 ### 3) Install the Pull Reports JAR and POM into your local Maven repository.